 (Images Source – Jay Shankar)

 The Raos of Kutch had invited a group of Sindhi artisans to Kutch for introducing the art in the region.
-They first settled in a village called Dhamadka near Bhachau, the epicenter of 2001 earthquake.
+They first settled in a village called Dhamadka near Bhachau, the epicentre of 2001 earthquake.